 - Improve creative processes.

-Seen through this lens, culture is ultimately about signalling because the human brain is incredibly acute at perceiving signals based on whether or not we are safe, whether or not we are being vulnerable and whether or not we are moving in the same direction.
+Thus, seen through this lens, culture is ultimately about signalling because the human brain is incredibly acute at perceiving signals based on whether or not we are safe, whether or not we are being vulnerable and whether or not we are moving in the same direction.
 Therefore, when you improve your signals, you improve your culture.